arh91/Kafka-Demo-Backend/README.md

 &emsp;&emsp;- 1 replication factor (ideal for local testing; for production, you'd typically set this higher)

-2. Verify the Topic:
+2. Verify the Topic was created:

-To check if the topic was created successfully, use the following command:

 &emsp;&emsp;- In Windows, open a terminal and navigate to the path  **C:\kafka\bin\windows** , and once there, enter::